Puggo1145/my-react/README.md

 You can see that a ReactElement is basically a javascript object.
 > refer to **react.js** for the source code of **React.createElement()**

+## 2. Fiber
+React Fiber is a new reconciler introduced in React 16, designed especially for incremental rendering.
+It breaks rendering into multiple work units, allowing to pause, reuse and end work.
+### 2.1 The problem of synchronous rendering blocking
+In React 15, the reconcile process requires recursive reactElement function call.
+The overall process is synchronous and not interruptable.
+The time consumed by the reconciler can be very long especially when there are a large number of elements, causing a block in the main thread. \
+Very unfortunately, the JS execution and browser rendering is serial, which means the end users cannot see any changes on their screen until the js execution is finished.
+So developers introduced **Fiber** to solve this problem.
+### 2.2 What do we have on a fiber node
+- **basic attributes**: tag, type, props, keys, ...
+- **tree pointers**: child, sibling, return
+- **state**: pendingProps, memoizedProps, memoizedState, updateQueue
+- **side effects**: flags, subtreeFlags, deletions
+- **priority**：lanes, childlanes, ...\
+...\
+That's a lot, but we don't have to understand everything for now.
+Let's break them down step by step.